|Homepage:||Click to visit|

 35 Continuing Education Hours

-To participate in this study abroad program students must be registered for 3 credits in one of the following academic courses - HMSV 344.
-HMSV495, COUN 648, COUN 695, or COUN 895 - during the 2014 summer session 2 registration period or be registered for Continuing Education Units.
-Academic courses will begin on June 30 as a 2014 summer session 2 web-based course facilitated by the study abroad program's faculty leaders.
+To participate in this study abroad program students must register for 3 credits in one of the following academic courses - COUN 648, COUN 695, COUN 895, HMSV 344, or HMSV 495 - during the 2016 summer session 3 registration period or register for Continuing Education Units.
+Academic courses will begin prior to the study abroad program dates (listed on this website) as a 2016 summer session 3 web-based course facilitated by the study abroad program's faculty leaders.
 Most of the content of the academic courses will be reviewed and completed prior to the study abroad experience in Italy.

 PREREQUISITES: All students must be in good academic standing (2.0 GPA for undergraduates and 2.5 for graduate students).
 This program is open to ODU and non-ODU participants.
 For information about applying as a non-ODU participant, please see these instructions.

-19 August: Day trip to Greve and San Gimignano
+Day 4: 14 May: Day trip to Greve and San Gimignano.

 *Subject to Change: The Office of Study Abroad reserves the right to make changes to a program in light of currency fluctuations, changing security and safety conditions, or any other unforeseen circumstances.

-Shared room in villa, most meals, ODU course tuition for a 3-credits, transportation within Italy, entrance fees for Florence museums, tour guides, and international travel and health insurance.
+Shared room in villa, most meals, transportation within Italy, entrance fees for Florence museums, tour guides, study abroad fee, and international travel and health insurance.

-Roundtrip airfare from your home to Rome, lunches during daytrips, expenses of a personal nature.
+Roundtrip airfare from your home to Rome, ODU course tuition; lunches during daytrips, baggage and travel fees, expenses of a personal nature.